Christmas trading hours - We will be closed from 12pm 20th December and back on January 2nd - Best wishes from the THP Team!

 • Is there a vaccine against dengue?

-There are two Dengue vaccines in Australia, available through the Special Access Scheme and currently only recommended for travellers who have had Dengue Fever in the past and are at significant risk of reinfection.
+There are two Dengue vaccines in use overseas.
+One can be accessed through the TGA's special access scheme in rare circumstances.
+They are currently only recommended for travellers who have had Dengue Fever in the past and are at significant risk of reinfection.

-Anyone wanting to discuss their suitability for vaccination needs to make an appointment, well in advance of travel.
-There are significant risk/benefits that require discussion (including cost).
+Anyone wishing to discuss their suitability for vaccination needs to make an appointment, well in advance of travel.
+There are significant risk/benefits and cost considerations which require discussion.
 The vaccines are not currently prescribed frequently, only available on special order and prepayment is required.

-Anyone who would like more information should make an appointment with one of our Travel Doctors.
+Anyone who would like more information should make an appointment with one of our Travel Doctors via reception email.

 • Is there a cure for dengue?